calcanthum/countdown-numbers/README.md

 # Countdown Numbers Round

 ## Overview
 These are various implementations of the Numbers Round from the game show "Countdown".
-Players aim to reach a target number using a combination of randomly selected numbers through arithmetic operations.
+Players aim to reach a target number using a combination of randomly selected numbers and arithmetic operations.

 ## Rules
 - The game involves manipulating a combination of six numbers with standard operations (add, sub, mul, div) to reach a randomly generated target number.